pizzaeueu/zig-amqp-proxy/README.md

 ## 2025-03-29
 - I was playing around with low-level tcp server implementation and found more high-level during research of the std lib, so I decided to use it
 - The echo server was pretty straightforward to implement
-- I implemented a simple chain Client -> Proxy -> AMPQ server, it starts the handshake process, but the idea is to implement a tunnel, which is protocol agnostic
+- I implemented a simple chain Client -> Proxy -> AMQP server, it starts the handshake process, but the idea is to implement a tunnel, which is protocol agnostic

 _btw was pretty fun to find Zig compile time duck typing_

+## 2025-03-30
+- Finished with simple tunnel, it works with happy path and support single client
+- Spent some time to run client -> proxy and proxy -> amqp server in parallel.
+Actually thread API looks familiar on the first glance.
+Like a java's low-level abstractions.
+- Dove deep into Zig's memory management to understand how it works with the heap, stack, and rodata.
+So far, it looks relatively safe, so I'm waiting for my first memory leak 😄

 ===